The strange blue box had been a fixture

 and The Doctor stood again.
 They looked at him silently.

-a ripple of shock among those who had not yet heard.
-When it was over,
+There was a ripple of shock among those who had not yet heard.
+When it

-he went on.
-"About a month ago, I remembered that there was one small
+“About a month ago, I remembered that there was one small part of

-part of Gallifrey left apart from that which is forever in my hearts.
+Gallifrey left apart from that which is forever in my hearts.
+I still

-I still had my personal supply of the gold and silver from the mines my
+had my personal supply of the gold and silver from the mines my family

-family owned on the southern continent.
-Yes, Jackie, THAT is where my
+owned on the southern continent.
+Yes, Jackie, THAT is where my money comes

-money comes from.
-I know you've wondered that while you and Rose have
+from.
+I know you’ve wondered about that while you and Rose have

 been spending it.
 It was the last piece of Gallifrey left, in a few sacks